theislab/cpa/docs/tutorials/index.rst

 Tutorials
 =========

-Full demo with all hyper-parameters for Sciplex2 dataset, check this example.
+Full demo with all hyper-parameters for Sciplex2 dataset, check this example:

 .. toctree::
     :maxdepth: 1

     GSM

-Training on Norman 2019 dataset, check this example.
+Training on Norman 2019 dataset, check this example:

 .. toctree::
     :maxdepth: 1